josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 Because the spy result returns synchronously, the `getQuote()` method updates the message on screen immediately *after* the first change detection cycle during which Angular calls `ngOnInit`.

-You're not so lucky when testing the error path.
+You are not so lucky when testing the error path.
 Although the service spy will return an error synchronously, the component method calls `setTimeout()`.
 The test must wait at least one full turn of the JavaScript engine before the value becomes available.
 The test must become *asynchronous*.